 Pawpaw is currently being bred to produce bigger fruit yields, as some varieties will not always bear fruit each year.
 This would help to make them a more suitable option for commercial farming and orchards.
 The fruits also ripen quickly and bruise easily, so studies are also looking into improving their resilience.

-A fruit that is slowly re-emerging into the limelight.
+Pawpaws are definitely a fruit that is slowly re-emerging into the limelight.
 Although it may not be making its way into full commercial production.
-The pawpaw is catching the eye of many, as an interesting fruit to bake and cook with.
+The pawpaw is catching the eye of many as an interesting fruit to bake and cook with.
 From fruit tarts to jams and pickles, the pawpaw can be used in so many ways.—————

 Written by Hannah Sweet